kylehall-ixo/pencil-durability-kata-base-python/README.md

 This repo contains a base project you should clone/fork before working on the user stories below.
 It uses pytest as its test runner, and comes with passing test to get you going.
+The pytest dependency is specified in a Pipfile, so you should install it before continuing.

 ## Write
 *As a writer